bnb-chain/greenfield/readme.md

 through decentralized applications known as BNB Greenfield dApps.
 These dApps provide a user-friendly interface for interacting with the platform, enabling users to create and manipulate data in a secure and decentralized environment.

+## Documentation
+Visit our official [documentation site](https://greenfield.bnbchain.org/docs/guide/) for more info.

 ## Quick Started

 *Note*: Requires [Go 1.18+](https://go.dev/dl/)